-Bernard M. Oliver, 1965, served as the director of research for Hewlett-Packard, where he supervised the production of the first hand-held calculators at Hewlett-Packard in the early 1970s.
+Bernard M. Oliver, IEEE President, 1965, served as the director of research for Hewlett-Packard, where he supervised the production of the first hand-held calculators at Hewlett-Packard in the early 1970s.
 His professional interests were in Information Theory and Coding Systems.

 Dr. Bernard Oliver was born in Soquel, California and grew up on a farm there.
 His father was a civil engineer and his mother was a teacher; both held degrees from UC Berkeley.
 Oliver's mother took him with her to school while she taught.
 This was one reason, among others, that he skipped several grades before entering high school.
 After some study at California Institute of Technology, an interest in working with Frederick Terman drew Oliver to Stanford, where he graduated at the age of 19.
 He then returned to California Institute of Technology for graduate study and received his doctorate in 1940.